The Brave Police J-Decker: Unlawful Monsters

+Episodes

 Video games

 J-Decker was adapted in the Brave Saga games like all other Braves entries.
 It was also adapted into Super Robot Wars 30 for the PlayStation 4, Nintendo Switch and PC, featuring almost every member of the Brave Police as playable characters although Decker, Duke, the Build Team and Gunmax only appear in cutscenes.
 Kagero and Victim are also secrets.